krishnagopika/InterviewQuestions/Salesforce/ServiceAndSupport.md

 1. Carol is unable to access service application, as an admin how would you resolve this issue?
 2. 3.
 What is case?
 3. List out the fields to which a case can be related?
+4. What is service console and how is it different from the service application?
+5. Is closed status visible in a case, if not how to make it available?
+6.